nuejs/www/why/index.md

 Nue is fast because of an undervalued technique called *progressive enhancement*.
 The content and primary CSS are loaded first, then secondary CSS, and finally JavaScript.
 You cannot get faster with any other approach.

-While frameworks like *Astro* have taken steps towards progressive enhancement they have a hard time fitting the content and CSS to the first HTTP packet because of the [spaghetti code](/compare/homepages.html#Astro).
+While frameworks like *Astro* have taken steps towards improved load performance they have a hard time fitting the content and CSS to the first HTTP packet because CSS-in-JS does not play well with progressive enhancement.

 ### Optimization